Pope Hormisdas: Pontificate

 Unlike that of his predecessor Symmachus, the election of Hormisdas lacked any notable controversies.
 Upon becoming pope, one of Hormisdas' first actions was to remove the last vestiges of the schism in Rome, receiving back into the Church those adherents of the Laurentian party who had not already been reconciled.
 "The schism had lingered on largely out of personal hatred to Symmachus," writes Jeffrey Richards, "something with which Hormisdas was apparently not tainted."

 The account of his tenure in the Liber Pontificalis, as well as the overwhelming bulk of his surviving correspondence, is dominated by efforts to restore communion between the Sees of Rome and Constantinople caused by the Acacian schism.
-This schism was the consequence of the "Henoticon" of the Emperor Zeno and supported by his successor Anastasius, who became more and more inclined towards Monophysitism and persecuted those bishops who refused to repudiate the Council of Chalcedon.
+This schism occurred over the "Henoticon" of Emperor Zeno, which was also accepted by his Miaphysite successor Anastasius.

-The emperor Anastasius took the first steps to resolve this schism pressured by Vitalian, the commander of the imperial cavalry, who, having taken up the cause of orthodoxy, led Thracia, Scythia Minor, and Mysia to revolt, and marched with an army of Huns and Bulgarians to the gates of Constantinople.
+The emperor Anastasius took the first steps to resolve this schism pressured by Vitalian, the commander of the imperial cavalry, who, in opposition to the Henoticon, led Thracia, Scythia Minor, and Mysia to revolt, and marched with an army of Huns and Bulgarians to the gates of Constantinople.
 Richards points out that there would bound to be some tentative efforts from Constantinople, "if only because there was a new man on the throne of St. Peter.
 Relations between Symmachus and the emperor Anastasius had been virtually non-existent".

 Anastasius wrote to Hormisdas on 28 December 514, inviting him to a synod that would be held 1 July of the following year.
 A second, less courteous invitation, dated 12 January 515, was also sent by Anastasius to the pope, which reached Rome before the first.
 On 4 April Hormisdas answered, expressing his delight at the prospect of peace, but at the same time defending the position of his predecessors and welcoming a synod, but believing it unnecessary.
 The bearers of the emperor's first letter at last reached Rome on 14 May.
 The pope guardedly carried on negotiations, convened a synod at Rome and wrote to the emperor on 8 July to announce the departure of an embassy for Constantinople.
 Meanwhile, the two hundred bishops who had assembled on 1 July at Heraclea separated without accomplishing anything.